About Your Visit

-Physical distancing – We ask visitors to keep a 2 metre (6 feet) distance, approx. 4 Cathedral floor tiles, from staff and other
+Physical distancing – We ask visitors to keep a 2 metre (6 feet) distance, approximately 4 Cathedral floor tiles, from staff

 Cleaning regime – Our staff are regularly cleaning the visitor areas to keep the Cathedral clean and safe for visitors and staff.

 Hand sanitiser – There are hand sanitiser stations on entry to the Cathedral.
 Visitors are welcome to use their own hand sanitiser as well.

 Limited numbers – To ensure that every visitor and staff can keep 2 metres (6 feet) apart, we may have to limit the numbers inside the Cathedral at one time.
 This includes limits on the number of people who can attend our services.
 Please be aware that there may be a queue to enter the Cathedral.